- Trade spill-overs of fiscal policy in the European Union: a panel analysis

 - Amsterdam School of Economics Research Institute (ASE-RI)

-We explore the international spillovers from fiscal policy shocks via trade in Europe.
+We explore the international spill-overs from fiscal policy shocks via trade in Europe.
 A fiscal expansion stimulates domestic activity, which leads to more foreign exports and, hence, higher foreign output.
 To quantify this, we combine a panel VAR model in government spending, net taxes and GDP with a panel trade model.
-On average, a public spending increase equal to 1% of GDP implies 2.3% more foreign exports over the first two years.
-The corresponding figure for an equal-size net tax reduction is 0.6%.
-Both estimates are statistically significant.
-As far as the effect on foreign activity is concerned, a 1% of GDP spending increase (net tax reduction) in Germany on average raises GDP of trading partners by 0.23% (0.06%) over the first two years.
-These figures are likely to form lower bounds for the actual effects and suggest that it may be worthwhile to further investigate the benefits from coordinated fiscal expansions (contractions) in response to European-wide cyclical downturns (upswings).
+We find statistically significant spill-overs.
+Our baseline estimates imply that, on average, over the first two years a German public spending increase equal to 1% of GDP implies an average foreign exports gain of 2.2% of its annual level.
+The corresponding figure for an equal-size net tax reduction is 0.8%.
+As far as the direct effect of enhanced exports on foreign activity is concerned, the corresponding average gains from the two shocks are, respectively, 0.13% and 0.07% of annual GDP.
+Of course, these numbers are (substantially) smaller when the fiscal shock originates from smaller EU countries.

 If you believe that digital publication of certain material infringes any of your rights or (privacy) interests, please let the Library know, stating your reasons.
 In case of a legitimate complaint, the Library will make the material inaccessible and/or remove it from the website.
 Please Ask the Library, or send a letter to: Library of the University of Amsterdam, Secretariat, Singel 425, 1012 WP Amsterdam, The Netherlands.
 You will be contacted as soon as possible.